sharmaeklavya2/blog-source/content/posts/customize-macos.md

 Terminal.app is the default terminal emulator on macOS.
 But I recommend a better alternative, like [iTerm2](https://www.iterm2.com/features.html).

-I use iTerm2 with the _Solarized_ color scheme.
+In iTerm2, I went to Settings > Profiles, and created a new profile and made it default (so as to not modify the factory default).
+In Colors, I chose 'Regular' as the Color Preset and unchecked 'use bright version of ANSI colors for bold text'.

 In iTerm2, you may want to configure <kbd>Option</kbd> + arrow keys to move over words, just like in Terminal.app.
 To do this, go to Settings > Profiles > Keys > Key Mappings, and select 'Terminal.app Compatibility' as the preset.

 If you decide to stick to Terminal.app, that's also not a bad option.
-If you want to use the Solarized color scheme on Terminal.app, you'll need to download and install it:

-1. Download the [Solarized dark theme for Terminal.app](https://raw.githubusercontent.com/tomislav/osx-terminal.app-colors-solarized/master/Solarized%20Dark.terminal).
-Open it in finder and double-click on it.
-2.  macOS will say that the file cannot be opened because it is not from an identified developer.
-Go to 'System Preferences > Security > General' and press 'Open Anyway' (don't worry; it's not an executable).
-3. Open terminal, 'Preferences > Profiles', select 'Solarized Dark' and press the 'Default' button.
-Now restart Terminal.app and you'll see the dark blue background of the Solarized color scheme.

-Additionally, you may want to deselect 'restore text when reopening windows' in the 'Preferences > Profile > Window' tab in Terminal.app.
+In Terminal.app, you may want to deselect 'restore text when reopening windows' in the 'Preferences > Profile > Window' tab in Terminal.app.

 ### Installing [Xcode command-line tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)